Ajay Singh re-elected Boxing Federation of India President | Sports-Games

 ''We need to make sure that we win more Olympic medals to encourage kids to take up the sport.
 We need to create an ecosystem.
 Boxing is an aspirational sport and people from villages and smaller towns are hungry to succeed.

-''We want to give them enough opportunities,'' Singh said, talking about his plans going forward.
+''We want to give them enough opportunities...Organising the sub-junior championships will be one of our main priorities,'' Singh said, talking about his plans going forward.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)